braze-inc/braze-docs/_docs/_user_guide/engagement_tools/testing/multivariant_testing/create_multivariate_campaign.md

 ### Optimizations {#optimizations}

 For email, push, and webhook campaigns scheduled to send once, you can select an optimization.
-There are two optimization options: **Winning Variant** and **Personalized Variant** (early access).
+There are two optimization options: **Winning Variant** and **Personalized Variant**.

-{% alert important %}
-Personalized variants are in early access.
-If you’re interested in participating in the early access, reach out to your customer success manager.
-{% endalert %}

 ![Optimization options listed in the A/B Testing section when choosing your target audience.
 Three options are listed: No Optimiziation, Winning Variant, and Personalized Variant.
 Personalized Variant is selected.]({% image_buster /assets/img_archive/ab_personalized_variant.png %})